 Platinum vs White Gold Colour

-Although white gold and platinum are almost identical in colour, there is some difference in appearance, especially when time passes.
+Although white gold and platinum are almost identical in colour, there is some difference in appearance, especially as time passes.

-Platinum tends to scratch and develop a patina that makes it look dull and matte.
-In case you want to restore the lustre of your platinum ring, you will have to have it polished.
+Platinum, on the other hand, does not change its colour or fade, but it tends to scratch and develop a patina that makes it look dull and matte.
+In case you want to restore the lustre of your platinum ring, you will need to have it re-polished.

 Platinum, White Gold and Allergies

 Platinum jewellery is hypoallergenic.
-Some platinum alloys indeed contain nickel, to which some people are allergic, but the nickel portion is so low that it is very unlikely to cause any skin irritation.
+Since it is a naturally white precious metal, there is no need to mix it with nickel, to which some people are allergic.
+Although some platinum alloys can contain nickel, their portion is so low that it is very unlikely to cause any skin irritation.

-White gold sometimes contains nickel in high concentration that may cause an allergy.
-However, in case the jewellery piece is rhodium plated, it will keep the nickel from coming in contact with your skin.
+White gold sometimes contains nickel in high concentrations, and this may cause allergic reactions.
+However, if the jewellery piece is coated with a top layer of rhodium plating, it will keep the nickel from coming in contact with your skin.
 Problems start to arise when the rhodium plating wears off.
-In such a case you will need to have the jewellery replated.
+In such a case, you will need to have the jewellery replated.